 Since teak oil penetrates the deeper grains of the wood, it tends to alter the original color of the wood.
 It causes the wood to change its color permanently even when you scrape the oil off it.

 Also, because the finish of teak oil is strong, it makes the wood resistant to other elements like glue.
-Therefore, teak oil is not recommended if you will use glue to attach the wood afterward.
+Thus, I don’t recommend it if you will use glue to attach the wood afterward.

 Another disadvantage of teak oil is it fades easily.
-The wood will become dull after a few months, so you will need to reapply it if you need to preserve the shiny finish.
+Teak oil may go bad and the wood will become dull after a few months, so you will need to reapply it if you need to preserve the shiny finish.

 What is Linseed Oil?